speckai/paige-nextjs-shadcn-template/README.md

-# Paige Template
+# Paige App

-A minimal landing page template built with Next.js and shadcn/ui.
+A minimal landing page with Next.js and shadcn/ui.

 ## Getting Started